 At MGS, following the AQA course, students learn the principles that underlie the universe; from the subatomic scale to the universe as a whole.
 The course encourages both mathematical rigour and a logical, problem solving mind set.
 The department has a wealth of teaching experience and at A level is an extremely popular option for students.

 |Mrs A Gazet BSc||Teacher of Physics and Science|

 |Miss K Jefferson||Teacher of Physics, Biology and Science|

 Students study all three sciences by 1 or 2 teachers.
 In the Physics section they will look at energy, forces, light, sound, the solar system and more.

-Students at AS study quantum effects, electricity, waves and mechanics.
-At A2 they go onto circular motion, fields, radioactivity and thermal physics.
-The option topic we currently follow is ‘Turning points in Physics’ which studies the key developments in science which has led us to our current world-view, specifically the properties of the electron, wave particle duality and Einstein’s relativity.
+Students in year 12 study quantum effects, electricity, waves and mechanics.
+In their year 13 studies they continue with circular motion, fields, radioactivity and thermal physics.
+The option topic we currently follow is ‘Turning points in Physics’ which studies the key developments in modern physics which has led us to our current world-view, specifically the properties of the electron, wave particle duality and Einstein’s special relativity.